-Five Sheffield-based early career artists have been selected for a two-year paid residency as part of The Freelands Artist Programme.
+Five Sheffield-based early career artists have been selected for a two-year paid residency as part of Platform, funded by The Freelands Artist Programme.

 The programme was made possible following a £375,000 grant by the Freelands Foundation in June 2018.
 As well as the two-year residency, the winning artists Alison J Carr, Zoyander Street, Yuen Fong Ling, Sian Williams and Lucy Vann, will participate in a work-in- progress show hosted by one of the project partners in Sheffield as well as a show at the Freelands Foundation in London.
 The selection panel was comprised of Paul Morrison, Harold Offeh, Sharna Jackson and Angelica Sule.

 The Freelands Artist Programme was created to support and enhance collaboration between 80 emerging artists and four arts organisations from across the UK, to build and strengthen professional arts practice outside of London.
 This new programme from Freelands Foundation will provide funding, totalling £1.5 million over a five-year period.

 G39, Cardiff, Wales